Barbara Bush's funeral will be attended by Melania Trump, Clintons, others

 Barack and Michelle Obama

-Former President Barack Obama and first lady Michelle Obama will attend the funeral, a spokeswoman confirmed to Fox News.
+Former President Barack Obama and first lady Michelle Obama also attended the funeral.

 After she died, Obama and his wife praised Bush “for the generosity she showed to us throughout our time in the White House.”